-• Performance in Quarter 1
+Performance in Quarter 3

 In March 2022, the Council set its General Fund and Housing Revenue Account (HRA) revenue and capital budgets for the financial year 2022/23.
 Performance for the year is measured against these budgets with the projected full year position considered in Appendix 2 of this report.
-This section focuses on the actual financial results for the period from 1 April to 30 September 2022 presented in the format of our Annual Accounts on pages 6 to 13.
+This section focuses on the actual financial results for the period from 1 April to 31 December 2022 presented in the format of our Annual Accounts on pages 6 to 13.

 The Expenditure and Funding Analysis, below, provides details of the net expenditure or income position for each service based on actual transactions for the period and the statutory accounting adjustments processed to date.
+This is the first presentation of data based on the updated Organisational Structure, following the decisions made by Council in August 2022.